DevExpress-Examples/winforms-pivot-grid-connect-to-an-access-database-in-code/Readme.md

 # How to: Bind a PivotGrid to an MS Access Database at Runtime

-The following example demonstrates how to bind the Pivot Grid control to a `SalesPerson` view in the **nwind.mdb** database, that comes with the installation.
+The following example demonstrates how to bind the Pivot Grid control to a `SalesPerson` view in the **nwind.mdb** database included with the installation.

 <!-- default file list -->
 ## Files to Look at